The league score is calculated from a combination of how each club sets up classes, tasks and the league scoring algorithm.

 League scoring algorithm.

 Each task is assigned a status.
-If the task is created by the club – a ‘club’ class – it has a status of 0.
+If the task is created by the club – a ‘standard’ class – it has a status of 0.

 Pilots can themselves create tasks.
 These are initially given a negative status set by the club, for example -3.

-Each time a task is flown, 1 is added to the status until the status reaches 0 and it becomes a club task.
+Each time a task is flown, 1 is added to the status until the status reaches 0 and it becomes a standard task.

-The club decides how many club tasks and how many non-club tasks are included in the league score for each pilot.
+The club decides how many standard tasks and how many non-standard tasks are included in the league score for each pilot.

-A limit will be introduced shortly as to how many non-club flights a pilot can have active, currently it is unlimited.
+A limit will be introduced shortly as to how many non-standard flights a pilot can have active, currently it is unlimited.

 A pilot can opt out of having their league score calculated, and also opt out of their flights appearing in the All Flights list.
 A score is still calculated for each flight, so if a pilot opts back in, then their existing flights are used for the league.